juxt/astro-website/src/pages/blog/martian.md

 operations, parameters and data that gets returned, and is what makes your API unique and useful.
-The application layer is how two processes talk to each other, HTTP for example, which has its own nomenclature, idioms and behaviours which are abstract and generic.
+The application layer is how two processes talk to each other, HTTP for example, which has its own nomenclature, idioms and behaviors which are abstract and generic.
 Layers in networking - physical, transport etc - should be opaque to each other.
 Your interface in turn should be opaque to HTTP, but too often we fall at the final hurdle and complect the definition of our interface with